 It’s the same with frequency or speed.
 Your RAM sticks will work together at the frequency of the lower stick, by default.
 So do RAM sticks have to match?
 No, but it’s better if they do.

 “This amount of RAM is enough to run the software, you don’t need any more,” is common advice you’ll find.
 Yes, it might be enough to run apps, but that doesn’t mean it can’t be faster.
 More RAM does help, even if you use different size RAM together.
 And that’s because of how programs are made.

 Most developers write their programs in a way where the app requests for a certain percentage of the RAM available.
 So if you have more RAM installed, the same requested percentage will mean more size for the program.

 Just because you’re using only 60 percent (or any small percentage) of your total RAM capacity, it doesn’t mean you don’t need more RAM.
 Your regular tasks might only request 60 percent of RAM, saving the rest for other tasks that you might start in the future.

-That said, there is a general rule of thumb these days for how much RAM you really need.
-For regular users, 4GB is the minimum and 8GB is the recommended size for best performance.
-Gamers, professionals who work with graphics, video or sound, and PC enthusiasts should look for 16GB.
+As a general thumb rule for computers, for regular users, 4GB is the minimum and 8GB is the recommended size for best performance.
+Gamers, PC enthusiasts, and professionals who work with graphics, video or sound should look for 16GB.

 You probably know how much RAM your phone or PC has.
 And when someone says they have more RAM in their PC, you automatically assume their system runs faster.
 But that’s not necessarily true.
 The capacity or size of the RAM isn’t all that matters.